MarcinOrlowski/laravel-api-response-builder/docs/testing.md

 ## Unit testing your ApiCodes ##

-`ResponseBuilder` ships with traits that you can use to ensure your ApiCodes class and its values as well as your app's `ResponseBuilder`'s config file is in good health.
-The testing trait
+`ResponseBuilder` ships with traits that you can use to ensure your ApiCodes class and its values as well as your app's `ResponseBuilder`'s config file is in good healts.
+The testing trait tests will:
- will:

   * check if codes range is set correctly,
   * check if all codes defined in your `ApiCodes` class contain mapping entry in config,